hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 calcuation is important for a given application, this specification is not the appropriate choice.

-To promote interoperability among implementations, the SHA-256 hash algorithm is mandatory to implement.

 While thumbprint values are valuable for identifying legitimate keys, comparing thumbprint values is not a reliable means of excluding the use of particular keys (or transformations thereof).
 The reason is